 Deposits made by brokers as a nominee (i.e. in nominee-name) for their clients would be treated by CDIC as a deposit held in trust:

-- Coverage would be extended to these deposits under the trust deposits insurance category (except if they are held in a registered plan, such as an RRSP, RRIF or a TFSA).
+- Coverage would be extended to these deposits under the trust deposits insurance category — except if they are held in a registered plan, such as an RRSP, RRIF or a TFSA which are deposit categories in their own right and therefore each receive separate coverage of up to $100,00.

 - The nominee broker would be the trustee for the deposit, and their clients the beneficiaries.